State Highway 17 (New Zealand): Route

 SH 17 began at the junction with SH 1 just south of Puhoi, at Exit 388.
 While SH 17 officially started here, it was not signposted until its original (pre-toll road) terminus at Silverdale.
-SH17 wound over the Johnston Hill and down into the town of Waiwera.
+SH17 wound over the Johnstone Hill and down into the town of Waiwera.
 From here it became the Hibiscus Coast Highway and continued along the hills, coming down into Hatfields Beach and over another hill into Orewa township.

 After crossing the Orewa River, SH 17 arrived at Red Beach, where there are intersections at Red Beach Road and Whangaparaoa Road for Whangaparaoa and other peninsula suburbs.
 Just outside Silverdale is the intersection with East Coast Road, a third route into Auckland city via Urban Route 25.
 Almost a kilometre after this is the interchange (Exit 398) with SH 1, the Northern Motorway and Northern Gateway Toll Road.
 From here SH 17 was signposted through to the city.

 SH 17 continued through mostly rural countryside to Albany township, passing through Dairy Flat.
 Just outside Albany, the surface quality of the highway improves and Botts' dots replace painted lines on the road at the intersection with the Coatesville-Riverhead Highway.
 As the road enters Albany it becomes the Albany Expressway, running through the township until it meets the Albany Highway, whereupon it becomes a dual carriageway through to its terminus at Greville Road and SH 1.